-Alternatively, one can use two nuclear-spin states in the ${}^1 S_0$ ground-state manifold and Raman transitions to generate the desired SOC, with the one-photon detuning of the Raman lasers set sufficiently large for a long coherence time.
-As demonstrated in prior SOC experiments~\cite{mancini2015soc}, this is a feasible protocol.
-In particular, the ${}^1 S_0-{}^1 P_1$ at $\lambda_{\mathrm{C}}\approx 461$ nm is appealing since it naturally realizes a SOC phase difference of $\sim 1.02 \pi$ in each direction when the laser is oriented along the $(1,1,1)$ spatial axis, providing the framework for a 3D cluster state.
+Alternatively, one can use two nuclear-spin states in the ${}^1 S_0$ ground-state manifold and Raman transitions to generate the desired SOC, with the one-photon detuning of the Raman lasers set sufficiently large for a long coherence time \cite{mancini2015soc}.
+In particular, the ${}^1 S_0-{}^1 P_1$ at $\lambda_{\mathrm{C}}\approx 461$ nm is appealing since it naturally realizes a SOC phase difference of $\approx \pi$ in each direction when the laser is oriented along the $(1,1,1)$ spatial axis, providing the framework for a 3D cluster state.

-\textit{Conclusions and outlook.} In summary, we have proposed a protocol to generate macroscopic cluster states in 3D lattice arrays of ultracold atoms via dynamical evolution.
-The impressive experimental progress of individual atom control and manipulation offered by quantum gas microscopes~\cite{bakr2009quantumGasMicroscope,parsons2015quantumGasMicroscope}, optical tweezers~\cite{endres2016tweezers} as well as the recent capability of micron-resolution spatial imaging with submillihertz frequency resolution in optical lattice clocks~\cite{campbell2017clockSeminal} are already allowing experiments to prepare the high-fidelity Mott insulators needed for high quality cluster states.
-Combined with the long-coherent times offered by ultra coherent alkaline-earth atoms, our protocol can open a path for first proof-of-principle demonstrations of one-way computing schemes in the near future.
+\textit{Conclusions and outlook.} We proposed a protocol to generate macroscopic cluster states in 3D lattice arrays of ultracold atoms via dynamical evolution.
+The progress of individual atom control and manipulation offered by quantum gas microscopes~\cite{bakr2009quantumGasMicroscope,parsons2015quantumGasMicroscope}, optical tweezers~\cite{endres2016tweezers} as well as the recent capability of micron-resolution spatial imaging with submillihertz frequency resolution in optical lattice clocks~\cite{campbell2017clockSeminal} are already allowing experiments to prepare high-fidelity Mott insulators needed for high quality cluster states.
+Combined with long-coherent times offered by AEs, our protocol can open a path for first proof-of-principle demonstrations of one-way computing schemes in the near future.

 \textit{Acknowledgements.} M.M. and A.M.R. acknowledge helpful discussions from M.A.
 Perlin, S.R.
 Muleady and P. He.
 M.M. acknowledges funding from the Center for Theory of Quantum Matter graduate fellowship (CTQM).
 R.B. acknowledges a visiting fellowship at JILA.
 This work is supported by the Air Force Office of Scientific Research grants FA9550-18-1-0319 and its Multidisciplinary University Research Initiative grant (MURI), by the Defense Advanced Research Projects Agency (DARPA) and Army Research Office grant W911NF-16-1-0576, the National Science Foundation grant PHY-1820885, JILA-NSF grant PFC-173400, and the National Institute of Standards and Technology.